Deta-Cold/delta-firmware/docs/core/misc/boot.md

 * Signature system is Ed25519 (allows combining signatures by multiple keys into one).
 * All multibyte integer values are little endian.
-* There is a tool called [headertool.py](https://github.com/trezor/trezor-firmware/blob/master/core/tools/headertool.py) which checks validity of the bootloader/firmware images including their headers.
+* There is a tool called [headertool.py](https://github.com/detahard/detahard-firmware/blob/master/core/tools/headertool.py) which checks validity of the bootloader/firmware images including their headers.

 ## Bootloader Format

-Trezor Core (second stage) bootloader consists of 2 parts:
+detahard Core (second stage) bootloader consists of 2 parts:

 1. bootloader header
 2. bootloader code